Search Contextures Sites

 My Stop Recording toolbar has disappeared.
 How do I get it back?

-To reactivate the Stop Recording toolbar:
+To reactivate the Stop Recording toolbar in Excel 2003:

 1. Choose Tools | Macro | Record New Macro